-After successful meetings in July 2015 and May 2017, the organizing team, H. Schmidt, A. Shirazi-Adl, and I. Kingma, are planning another sequel as the 3rd International Workshop on Spine Loading and Deformation that will, once again, be held at the Julius Wolff Institute, Charité – Universitätsmedizin Berlin on July 4-6, 2019.
+After successful meetings in July 2015 and May 2017, the 3rd International Workshop on Spine Loading and Deformation, organized by Hendrik Schmidt, Saeed Shirazi-Adl, and Idsart Kingma, was held at the Julius Wolff Institute, Charité – Universitätsmedizin Berlin on July 4-6, 2019.

 The workshop brought together nearly 100 participants from 16 countries.
 Researchers active in different disciplines presented 47 talks and 13 posters.
 The research topics covered trunk loads, postures and motions (imaging, sensors, and video camera), tissue mechanical tolerance, biological responses to mechanical load, failure and pain generation, measurements and model studies in sports, occupational and daily living tasks, with a focus on the lumbar and thoracic regions of spine.